Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • delayed wound healing.

-One of the consequences of the use of GCS can be a “withdrawal syndrome”.
-Its severity depends on the functional state of the adrenal cortex.
-In mild cases, after stopping treatment with Prednisolone, malaise, weakness, fatigue, muscle pain, loss of appetite, hyperthermia, exacerbation of the underlying disease are possible.
+One of the consequences of the use of GCS may be “withdrawal syndrome”.
+Its severity depends on functional state adrenal cortex.
+In mild cases, after stopping treatment with Prednisolone, malaise, weakness, fatigue, muscle pain, loss of appetite, hyperthermia, and exacerbation of the underlying disease are possible.

 In severe cases, the patient may develop a hypoadrenal crisis, which is accompanied by vomiting, convulsions, and collapse.
-Without the introduction of GCS, death from acute cardiovascular failure occurs in a short time.
+Without the introduction of GCS into short time death occurs from acute cardiovascular failure.

-Treatment with prednisolone should be completed gradually.
-Dose reduction is carried out by reducing the dose used weekly by 1/8 or taking the last dose every other day and reducing it by 1/5 (this method is faster).
+Treatment with Prednisolone should be discontinued gradually.
+Dose reduction is carried out by weekly reducing the dose used by 1/8 or taking the last dose every other day and reducing it by 1/5 (this method is faster).

-With the fast method, on the day without Prednisolone, the patient is shown stimulation of the adrenal glands using UHF or DKV on their projection, taking ascorbic acid (500 mg / day), administering insulin in increasing doses (starting - 4 units, then for each dose it is increased by 2 units; the highest dose is 16 units).
+With the fast method, on a day without Prednisolone, the patient is shown stimulation of the adrenal glands using UHF or DQV on their projection, taking ascorbic acid (500 mg/day), administering insulin in increasing doses (starting - 4 units, then for each dose it is increased by 2 units; highest dose - 16 units).

-Insulin should be injected before breakfast, within 6 hours after the injection, the person should remain under observation.
+Insulin should be injected before breakfast, and the person should remain under observation for 6 hours after the injection.

 If Prednisolone is prescribed for bronchial asthma, it is recommended to switch to inhaled steroids.
-If the indication for use is an autoimmune disease - on soft cytostatics.
+If the indication for use is an autoimmune disease, use mild cytostatics.

-The appointment of GCS during pregnancy and women of childbearing age is permissible only in cases where the intended benefit to the mother outweighs the potential risk to the fetus.
-Women of childbearing age should be informed of the potential risk of GC therapy to the fetus.
+Prescribing GCS during pregnancy and women of childbearing age is permissible only in cases where the expected benefit to the mother outweighs the potential risk to the fetus.
+Women of childbearing potential should be informed of the potential risks of GC therapy to the fetus.

-Prednisolone is excreted in breast milk and can cause undesirable effects in a breast-fed child (growth retardation or inhibition of the production of endogenous adrenal hormones).
-If necessary, the use of the drug during lactation should stop breastfeeding.
+Prednisolone is excreted in breast milk and can cause undesirable effects in a breastfed baby (growth retardation or inhibition of the production of endogenous adrenal hormones).
+If it is necessary to use the drug during lactation, breastfeeding should be stopped.

 During pregnancy, especially in the first trimester, prednisolone should be prescribed with extreme caution.